jensljungblad/elemental_components/README.md

 # Components

-Simple view components + style guide for Rails 5.1+.
-Inspired by the works of [Brad Frost](http://bradfrost.com) and by the [thoughts behind](http://engineering.lonelyplanet.com/2014/05/18/a-maintainable-styleguide.html) Lonely Planet's style guide [Rizzo](http://rizzo.lonelyplanet.com).
+Simple view components for Rails 5.1+, designed to go well with [styleguide](https://github.com/jensljungblad/styleguide).
+The two together are inspired by the works of [Brad Frost](http://bradfrost.com) and by the [thoughts behind](http://engineering.lonelyplanet.com/2014/05/18/a-maintainable-styleguide.html) Lonely Planet's style guide [Rizzo](http://rizzo.lonelyplanet.com).

 ## Installation